Investigative Interviewing

 Regulatory Services Coordinator, College of Physicians and Surgeons of Saskatchewan

-This one-day course offers a structured approach to getting information from another human being, as effectively and efficiently as possible, with a focus on interviewing in any investigative context.
-We outline methodologies to ensure that you obtain all the information that any party has that is relevant to your investigation, including from reluctant and evasive witnesses.
+This one-day course offers a structured approach to obtaining information from another human being, as effectively and efficiently as possible, with a focus on interviewing in any investigative context.
+We outline methodologies to ensure that you maximize the chances of getting all the information that any party has that is relevant to your investigation, including from reluctant and evasive witnesses.

 We will cover how to identify who you need to speak to, decide whether or not an interview is necessary, the general principles that underpin every good interview, how to put the interviewee at ease, how to structure the interview itself and best practices in recording the interview.

-All goverment invesigators should take this traning as to the baseline of good interviewing.
+All government investigators should take this training as to the baseline of good interviewing.
 Very thorough, very useful.

-The course is hands-on and interactive as possible, including group exercises and video footage of interviews done well – and not so well.
+The course is hands-on and interactive, with group exercises and video footage of interviews done well – and not so well.

 Anyone who speaks to people to get information from them.
 That includes those involved in any kind of investigation or fact-finding, including: